epics-containers/pvi/docs/index.rst

-The YAML file contains information about each asyn parameter that will be exposed by the driver, it's name, type, description, initial value, which record type it uses, whether it is writeable or read only, which widget should be used, etc. PVI reads these and creates intermediate Record, Widget and AsynParam objects which are passed to a site specific Producer.
-This is responsible for taking the intermediate objects and writing a parameter CPP file, database template, and site specific screens to disk.
+The YAML file contains information about each asyn parameter that will be exposed by the driver, it's name, type, description, initial value, which record type it uses, whether it is writeable or read only, which widget should be used, etc. PVI reads these and passes them to Producer that creates intermediate Record, Channel and AsynParam objects.
+These are passed to a site specific Formatter which takes the tree of intermediate objects and writes a parameter CPP file, database template, and site specific screens to disk.

 YAML file
 ~~~~~~~~~

-The YAML file is broken into 4 sections:
+The YAML file is formed of a number of sections:

 .. list-table::
     :widths: 20, 80